Preparing coarse-grained runs¶

 csg_gmxtopol --top topol.tpr --cg map.xml --out cgtop

-which will create a file cgtop.top
+which will create a file cgtop.top.
+This file includes the topology

 for the first molecule including definitions for atoms, bonds, angles